THE WILDFLOWERS

 In my practice as a doula, I draw on my own personal experiences with pregnancy, loss and birth, my trainings, and the wisdom I have acquired from the over 115 births I have attended to provide individualized support to each family.
 I love birth work as I get to be a forever student and learner!
 I have had the honour of attending births of all types ranging from unplanned HBAC (Home Birth After Cesarean) to planned cesarean, and everything in between.
 I am forever grateful to each family who invites me to be a part of their birthing journey.

-My current focus is on running the daily operations behind the scenes here at WFBC, teaching prenatal education classes alongside Michelle with My Powerful Birth and working to become an IBCLC with the amazing support of my mentors Katy at Simply Nourish and Tracey at By Your Side Lactation.
+My current focus is on running the daily operations behind the scenes here at WFBC and working to become an IBCLC with the amazing support of my mentors Katy at Simply Nourish and Tracey at By Your Side Lactation.

-The development of prenatal testing and standardized care has contributed to making birth physically safer, but what our current medical model of birth fails to address is emotional and mental safety.
+The development of prenatal testing and standardized care has contributed to making birth physically safer, but what our current medical model of birth fails to prioritize is the emotional and mental safety.
 One of the costs of this reality, is that as many as one in three people describe their experience of birth as being traumatic.
-Our industrialized model of care is not set up to acknowledge the complex and individual psychosocial and emotional needs of birthing people, which is why labour support is so essential.
-As doulas we are able to fill in these gaps left by the medical system.
-Our intention as doulas is to walk with pregnant families as they navigate their own autonomous birth journey.
-We believe birth can and should be both safe and satisfying, and that it is the right of each unique birthing family to determine what feels safe for them.
+Our industrialized model of care is not set up to acknowledge or account for the complex and individual psychosocial and emotional needs of birthing people, which is why labour support is so essential.
+As doulas we are able to fill in these gaps left by the medical system, and support our clients in having a deeper, more holistic experience where their emotional and mental experience matters, too.
+Our intention as doulas is to walk with pregnant families as they navigate their own unique birth journey.
+We believe birth can and should be both safe and satisfying, and that it is the right of each individual birthing family to determine what feels safe for them.
 We want to get to the heart of what each family truly desires from their birth experience, as we know it will become one of their most significant and lasting memories.
 The way people are treated in their pregnancy and birth journeys has implications not only for the well-being of the birther and their family, but for society as a whole.
 This is why we are so passionate about the work we do!

 Team Trainings & Credentials